What is Customer Service Software?

 - Named to the AI 50 list by KMWorld

-- What is AI for Customer Service
+- AI Revolution in Customer Service

 - What Contact Centers Can Learn From Uber and Lyft to Perform and Scale